upcmd/updocs-content/logs/c0108_vvvvv.md

     }

-    elated_hopper8: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "tom": "this is tom",
-      "jerry": "jerry is overrided in local scope"
+      "jerry": "jerry is overrided in local scope", "tom": "this is tom"
     })

     {{.jerry}}